aadeshkulkarni/figuringout/README.md

    This command will start both the frontend and backend servers simultaneously.

 For additional customization options and detailed information, please refer to the [concurrently documentation](https://www.npmjs.com/package/concurrently).

-#### AI based Article content generation

-- set `FF_ENABLE_AI` = true in config.ts
-- set `OPENAI_API_KEY` in wrangler.toml file in the backend. (https://platform.openai.com/api-keys)
-- The feature is enabled only when title is atleast 10 characters long.

 ## Contributing